Creating a Native Rocket Pool Node without Docker

 - For arm64 systems,

-ionice -c 2 -n 0tells your system to give ETH2 the highest possible priority for disk I/O (behind critical system processes), so it can process and attest as quickly as possible
+ionice -c 2 -n 0tells your system to give your Beacon Node the highest possible priority for disk I/O (behind critical system processes), so it can process and attest as quickly as possible

-Next, add a log watcher script in the folder you put your ETH2 client into:
+Next, add a log watcher script in the folder you put your Beacon Node into:

-With that, ETH2 is all set.
+With that, the Beacon Node is all set.
 On to the validator client!

 # Installing the Validator Client

 Nimbus does not have a seperate validator client at this time, so it is not included in these instructions.
-If you plan to use Nimbus, you've already taken care of this during the ETH2 client setup and can skip this section.
+If you plan to use Nimbus, you've already taken care of this during the Beacon Node setup and can skip this section.

 First, create a systemd service for your validator client.
 The following are examples that show typical command line arguments to use in each one: